Fairey Gordon

 The Fairey Gordon was a British light bomber (2-seat day bomber) and utility aircraft of the 1930s.

 The Gordon was a conventional two-bay fabric-covered metal biplane.
 It was powered by 525–605 hp variants of the Armstrong Siddeley Panther IIa engine.
 Armament was one fixed, forward-firing .303 in Vickers machine gun and a .303 in Lewis Gun in the rear cockpit, plus 500 lb of bombs.
 The aircraft was somewhat basic; instruments were airspeed indicator, altimeter, oil pressure gauge, tachometer, turn and bank indicator and compass.

 Development

 The Gordon was developed from the IIIF, primarily by use of the new Armstrong Siddeley Panther engine.
 The prototype was first flown on 3 March 1931, and around 80 earlier IIIFs were converted to a similar standard, 178 new-built aircraft were made for the RAF, a handful of IIIFs being converted on the production line.
-154 Mark Is were produced, before production switched to the Mark II with larger fin and rudder; only 24 of these were completed before production switched to the Swordfish.
+154 Mark Is were produced, before production switched to the Mark II with a larger fin and rudder; only 24 of these were completed before production switched to the Swordfish.
 The naval version of the Gordon, used by the Royal Navy, was known as the Seal.